Cathy Coëz: blending precision and aesthetic.

 Although the pieces are made out of clay, the artist is concerned with drawing rather than sculpture, pushing therefore the limits of the ceramic medium.
 'In my previous silkscreen drawings, I used to work with a vast selection of colours.
 With my ceramic work, I am interested in the monochromatic and minimalist approach to colour, tones and shades.
 I focus instead on the individuality and uniqueness of each piece.
 For me, throwing clay is like drawing a shape.
 I start the process by establishing a form, then gradually organise its volume, rearrange its proportions and finalise its character.
 The shapes and forms I create seem to organically emerge from between my fingers'.

 The maturity of Coëz's approach and techniques used in her ceramic work is reflected on the impressive and often complex monumental composition that invades the gallery space to provoke a strong impact on the viewer.
 The title of the drawings is purely technical and is only intended to remind the viewer the characteristic of the work that conveys the elemental: the substance, the sequential, the colour, and the number of pieces that form the drawing.

-With the 'Bicephalous' and the 'Figures', Cathy Coëz approach to her subject matter becomes a significant shifting point towards the medium of sculpture.
+With the Bicephalous and the Figures series, Cathy Coëz approach to her subject matter becomes a significant shifting point towards the medium of sculpture.
 The artist focuses this time on found China objects that she revisits, manipulates and transforms into sculptural artefacts.
-The twofold element used in the 'Bicephalous' series blurs and melt to become the 'Figures' series.
+The twofold element used in the Bicephalous series blurs and melt to become the Figures series.
 Although the China figures have undergone a substantial transformation, the kitsch element can still be discernable behind the sophisticated fine artefact.